 Conservatism is the ideology of governmental, cultural, and economic order, tradition, hierarchy, and authority that generally comes in classical, social, and economic forms.

-We look at the effect of the black voter on the balance of political power in the two-party system.
-From the three-fifths to voter ID, the black vote has driven national politics since day one.
+We look at the effect of the black voter and black suffrage on the balance of political power in the two-party system.

 We explain the different types of American progressivism from the founders, to the Reform movements, to Bryan and the Roosevelts, to the progressives and populists of today.